chrisbeckett/rbk-teams-connector/README.md

 # rbk-teams-connector
-MS Teams Connector for Rubrik SaaS
+MS Teams Connector for Rubrik SaaS, requires webhooks to be enabled in RSC.